OpenFn/docs/docs/jobs/state.md

 series of `operations`—they each take `state` and return `state`, after creating any number of side effects.

+Note that, if you have a cron job that returns `null` state, we will replace it by the empty state (`{}`) to build the state for the next job call.

 ### Final state after an error

 If a job run fails, it will not produce a final state.
 The run itself will have